-The devices are all amazing.
-But what’s more revolutionary and impactful has been the rapid evolution of healthcare technology solutions over the past two decades.
+These devices are all amazing.
+But what's more revolutionary and impactful has been the rapid evolution of healthcare technology solutions over the past two decades.

 It's no coincidence that these breakthroughs are closely related to the phone in your pocket right now.
 Digital health has been able to scale so rapidly because of its ubiquity.
 The smartphone itself can directly serve a health purpose and be a platform for hosting specialized health apps.